jerr0328/simple-flask-auth-app/README.md

 [Pipenv](https://docs.pipenv.org/) is used for dependency management, see the `Pipfile`.

-Docker is used for the development environment.
+Docker is used for the development environment, although it also works in Pipenv (see below).

 ## Dev environment

 You can set up the dev environment with:
 - Docker: Run `build.sh` then `run.sh` to start the development server.
 - docker-compose: Run `docker-compose up` to bring up the server.
-- Use `pipenv install` to install the dependencies and then run the Flask server with `FLASK_APP=main flask run`.
+- Use `pipenv install --dev` to install the dependencies and then run the Flask server with `FLASK_APP=main flask run`.
 You can also set the development mode with the `FLASK_DEBUG=1` or `FLASK_ENV=development` environment variables.